Badjelly's Bad Christmas: Scene 7 – Time to go home

-Badjelly then interrupts, telling Kate to make her wish quickly.
+Badjelly interrupts, telling Kate to make her wish quickly.
 Kate is about to make the wish, when Grandad tells her in nonsense how much he loves her.
 Kate then stops being evil, and runs up and hugs Grandad.
 Then Laura, King Twytt, Queen Twytt, The Werkling, the Conkerer and Sir Nobonk arrive to see the happy scene unfolding.
 Enraged by the failure of her evil plan, Badjelly shouts "Smelly poo to all of you", which everyone, including Queen Twytt, finds hilarious.
 King Twytt realised that Badjelly has just made Queen Twytt laugh, and tells her that she is actually quite funny.
 Badjelly gets very annoyed because no one is scared of her.
-Then Sir Nobonk reveals that he is actually very attracted to her.
-She then makes the joke "Have you ever been to Scarborough?" (as Scarborough was where she and Grandad met), which causes the judge to come along, saying that someone has to be punished because that joke was awful.
+Sir Nobonk reveals that he is actually very attracted to her.
+She then makes the joke "Have you ever been to Scarborough?" (as Scarborough was where she and Grandad met), which causes the judge to say that someone has to be punished because the joke was awful.
 He asks the Conkerer to come forward to be punished, but he protests, saying that he didn't make the joke.
 The Judge insists on punishing him, based on the fact that he was there when the joke was made.
 He then asks for the "Royal Jelly", and on comes Mayor Naise, holding a red jelly with whipped cream on top.
 The Conkerer is then "jellied" in the face, but Badjelly says that that was just plain cruel.
 Sir Nobonk, while handing The Conkerer a towel, says it's just a bit of fun, and Badjelly realises that she can be funny instead of mean.
-She then makes friends with Queen Twytt, and they leave to go shopping.
+She makes friends with Queen Twytt, and they leave to go shopping.

-Suddenly, the train from the Land of the Bumbly Boo to reality comes, and Grandad, Kate and Laura have to go home.
+Suddenly, the train from the Land of the Bumbly Boo to reality comes, and Grandad, Kate and Laura go home.

 When they arrive home, they realise that Kate still has a wish left.
 Laura expects Kate to wish to never have to see her again, as she said on the journey to Grandad's house.
 However, Kate decides to save her wish for when she needs it.
-Then Mum calls and tells them it's time to go home, but says that they can come over again after Christmas.
+Their Mum calls and tells them it's time to go home, but says that they can come over again after Christmas.